What Is Multi Plate Clutch? – Types, Working, Parts, Diagram

-- 8 FAQ – Multi Plate Clutch
+- 8 Application Of Multi Plate Clutch

 The multi plate clutch uses multiple clutch plates to make contact with the engine flywheel to transfer power between the engine shaft and the transmission shaft.
 A multi-plate clutch used in automobiles and machinery where high torque output is required.

-Multi plate clutches are used in heavy vehicles with racing cars and motorcycles for transmitting high torque.
+Multi-plate clutches are used in heavy vehicles with racing cars and motorcycles for transmitting high torque.
 As compared to single plate clutches, these are smooth and easy to operate due to their assembly of friction surface’s contact.
 It may be used where the space is very limited.

 One set of the plate slides in grooves on the flywheel and the other one slides on splines on the pressure plate hub.
 These plates are reliably pressed by a strong coil spring and assembled in a drum.
-A Multi-Plate clutch works in the same way as the single-plate clutch by operating the clutch pedal.
+A Multi-Plate clutch works in the same way as a single-plate clutch by operating the clutch pedal.

 As the number of clutch plates increases, the friction surfaces will also be increases.
 The increase in friction surface increases the capacity of the clutch to transmit more torque for the same size.
 The multi-plate clutch of small size transmits approximately the same torque as a single plate clutch of twice the diameter.

 ⭐ Read More Articles – What Is Cone Clutch?

 Parts Of Multi Plate Clutch